Edit your product feeds with Claude.

 Free with every Emberfeed account.

 No separate MCP subscription.
-Sign up, issue an API key, paste it into Claude.
-The same 6-month free trial that covers the dashboard covers the MCP.
+Sign up, add the connector, sign in.
+The same 3-month free trial that covers the dashboard covers the MCP.